JV 4936 - 1936 Austin 18 York Saloon

 This car was first registered on 20 August 1936 with Grimsby Borough Council and cost £328 when new.
 It was supplied by the local Austin dealer, Grimsby Motors of Eleanor Street, Grimsby and used by their Manager, Mr Gillott.
 Mr LeTall one of our founder members, acquired it for his collection in September 1969 from Fred Lloyd (Motors) Ltd of Nuns Corner, Grimsby for the sum of £450.

-It is in largely original but thoroughly roadworthy condition and is testimony to the build quality of the pre-war British motorcar, and is a consistent and reliable perfomer offering rides at our Open Days and is often available for hire for weddings etc.
+It is in largely original but thoroughly roadworthy condition and is testimony to the build quality of the pre-war British motorcar, and is a consistent and reliable perfomer offering rides at our Transport Festival events and is often available for hire for weddings etc.

-October 2010 - The York attended the Rauceby War Weekend at the end of August.
+October 2010 - The York attended the Rauceby War Weekend event at the end of August.

 July 2014 - The 18 has had its rear brake shoes re-lined and a hub seal replaced.